bschwede/linkenhancer/README.md

 In case of discrepancies the context help can be more easily adjusted by activating the option "Output of debug information on the JS console".
 This provides you with information on the active route and, if applicable, data table entries found for matching routing to help topics.

-This module comes with predefined mapping rules.
-If there is something missing or you find an issue, don't hesitate to share it.
-I'll include it in the next release.
+This module comes with a local copy of the german webtrees manual **table of contents**.
+An automatic update is not implemented so far.
+If you wish to update it without updating this module, you can use the utility script [update-wthb-toc.sh](util/update-wthb-toc.sh).

 <a name="homelink"></a>